stevewhitehouse66/ALL-S_WELL/README.md

 ![Old Code](/assets/images/readme/old_code.png)

 The code higlighted in the article model above displayed the Event/Article content type on the admin page.
 This was broken by Summernote.
+This functionality is being left in place in case it works somewhere other than the admin panel!

 ![New Code](/assets/images/readme/new_code.png)